Skip to content

 Requirements

-• Docker with the Compose plugin
+• Docker with Compose support (docker compose or docker-compose)

-• A Walter registry username and token
+• A Walter registry username and token, communicated separately

 • A hostname or IP address clients will use to reach Walter